Cubolink/TerrainGeneration/README.md

 ---
 ## Compile instructions

-This application is compiled with CMake
+This application is compiled with CMake.

+### Linking Errors
+Depending on the make generator and compiler you use, **YOU MAY HAVE TO USE DEPENDENCIES FOR YOUR PLATFORM**, so feel free to modify the CMakeLists.txt and Dependencies.

 ### Generate makefile with CMakeLists
 On a terminal in the folder with the CMakeLists, run